frederic-perez/AmE-dictionary/dictionary.md

 __fierce__
 __fierce__
 __fiery__
+__fife__ _n_ :camera: A small, high-pitched, transverse flute used primarily to accompany drums in a military or marching band.
 __fifth column__ :open_mouth: _A fifth column preparing to rise up and join the security forces._
 __fifth wheels__
 __fig leaf__ _Seeking a "big leaf."_